If you are looking for Music Marketing Tips to increase your income dig in

 Experience Ideas

-There are literally thousands of ideas out there for different experiences you can offer your fans.
-Check out Pledge projects and Kickstarter and click around to see what resonates.
+Sustainable Strategies require thought!
+There are thousands of ideas out there for different experiences you can offer your fans.
+Check out Volume and Kickstarter and click around to see what resonates.
 In the meantime, here are a few basic ideas:

 Fun Merchandise (No one really wants another T-shirt!)

 We touched on merchandise a bit in Part 2.
-We just wanted to reinforce the idea that unique and exclusive merchandise offers can bring in a lot of revenue.
+We just wanted to reinforce the idea that unique and exclusive merchandise offers can bring in a lot of revenue and they become a cornerstone of your sustainable strategies.

 The best thing about experiences is that they’re a relatively easy thing for you to give to fans.
 It’s also invigorating to meet and interact with people who are really psyched about your music.

 Are you thinking about your long-term plan for monetization?
 We would love to help you with a Total Tuneup.
-This is a custom built plan created by our badass team of Musician Marketing Plan writers.
+This is a custom-built plan created by our badass team of Musician Marketing Plan writers.
+A Huge part of these plans involves long-term sustainable strategies.

 Click here to arrange a call with Ariel of click on this banner to see if this investment is right for you.